 You’ll focus closely on the skills you’ll need for your subject area, studying with students progressing to sociology, social policy, politics and international studies degrees.
-You’ll have the opportunity to analyse and produce academic texts in your subject area, exploring different themes over six weeks.
-You’ll work on understanding this content and the language used through a series of online language activities and seminars.
+You’ll have the chance to listen to introductory academic lectures, exploring different themes over six weeks.
+You’ll work on understanding this content and the language used, along with core texts, through a series of language classes and seminars.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.